coreinfrastructure/best-practices-badge/docs/other.md

-    *Details*: The project might not achieve the roadmap, and that's fine; the purpose of the roadmap is to help potential users and constributors understand the intended direction of the project.
+    *Details*: The project might not achieve the roadmap, and that's fine; the purpose of the roadmap is to help potential users and contributors understand the intended direction of the project.
 It need not be detailed.

 *   <a name="documentation_architecture"></a>